 Apprenticeship training is open to anyone who at the time of signing the contract has reached the age of 15.
 There is no upper age limit.

-The period of study is from 4 months to 3 years depending on the qualification.
-The education proceeds by an individual study programme.
-The apprentice spends 70-80 % of his training time in the workplace.
-Training at work is supplemented with theoretical studies in education establishments.
+The period of study is from 1 month up to 3 years depending on the qualification.
+The education proceeds by an individual study program.
+The apprentice may spend all of his training time in the workplace.
+Training at work can be supplemented with theoretical studies in education establishments.

 More information: The Finnish National Board of Education